laixintao/iredis/README.md

 You can `tail -f ~/.iredis.log` to see logs, the log is pretty clear, you can see what actually happend from log files.

+### CI

+We use[pexpect](https://pexpect.readthedocs.io/en/stable/) to test commandline behavior, since there are problems with circleci's tty, so we run pexpect-related tests on travis, and run unittest/black style check/flake8 check on circleci.

 ### Command Reference

 There is a full Redis command list in [commands.csv](docs/commands.csv) file, downloaded by: